saiakarsh193/PyCube-Solver/README.md

 ```

 ### Results
-The following tables shows the average number of moves (each taken over 10,000 solves) it takes to solve the cube for different parameters, each calculated for a different scramble length.
+The following table shows the average number of moves (each taken over 10,000 solves) it takes to solve the cube for different parameters, each calculated for a different scramble length.

 **Average number of moves:**
 | scramble length | default (with both False) | with decorated=True | with optimize=True | with both True |